PGPerfFarm/pgperffarm_server/README.rst

 To activate the environment in future sessions, run::

-  $ workon helpdesk
+  $ workon pgperffarm

 Then, install the required modules.
 Note that we use Django 1.8.11 as that's what is currently supported on the postgresql.org infrastructure::

-  $ PATH=$PATH:/usr/local/pgsql/bin pip install -r requirements.txt
+  $ PATH=$PATH:/usr/local/pgsql/bin pip install -r web/requirements.txt

 Next, create a settings_local.py file::